CloudBees action: Configure Git global credentials

 This action may set up authentication for different types of Git global configurations, including:

-CloudBees recommends that if you are using a Git client other than the official Git CLI, make sure that your Git client supports the authentication configuration applied by this action.
+CloudBees recommends that if using a Git client other than the official Git CLI, make sure that your Git client supports the authentication configuration applied by this action.

 All CloudBees action repositories are listed at CloudBees, Inc. on GitHub.